 3) No dates of college graduation and work experience starting in 1990 on someone who has been in the work force for 30 years.
 So you get an interview under false pretenses.
 Do you think you won't have to show up for an interview so somebody knows you are 50 and balding rather than 30 with 30 years ahead.

 Holy cow!
 So someone with 20+ years experience has to write you a book of all of their jobs, even the lame ones that they took while figuring out that their degree in physical education didn't translate to the real world?
 Or do you only look at people who are under 30?
+How many ways do you want to discriminate?

 Why is not indicating your age with a lengthy work history and a moldy degree "false pretenses"?
 Heck, I can't even remember all of the dinky little jobs I've held - and some that I do remember I wish I didn't!!
 This BS smells like someone who wants a convenient method for age discrimination to me.